ShimantoRahman/empulse/docs/tutorial/04_train.rst

     * - Model
       - Accuracy
-      - Cost
+      - ROC AUC
-      - Savings
+      - Profit
     * - LogisticRegression
       - 0.889
-      - 7.20
+      - 0.926
-      - 0.631
+      - 2.28
     * - CSLogitClassifier
-      - 0.750
+      - 0.838
-      - 1.62
+      - 0.918
-      - 0.917
+      - 2.58

-**Accuracy dropped by 14 points, and that is the model working correctly.**
+**Accuracy dropped by five points, and that is the model working correctly.**

 The cost-sensitive model deliberately misclassifies cheap cases in order to get expensive ones right.
-It flags more customers than strictly necessary, accepting false positives — which cost a few percent of a customer's value — to avoid false negatives, which cost the whole thing.
-Cost fell from 7.20 to 1.62, and savings rose from 0.63 to 0.92.
+It flags more customers than a log-loss model would, accepting false positives — which cost a few percent of a customer's value — to avoid missing churners, which forgoes the whole retained value.
+Profit rose from 2.28 to 2.58.

 If you judge a cost-sensitive model by accuracy, it will always look worse.
 That is the wrong yardstick — it is the yardstick we set out to replace.